tan0714/FTSOMarketSentiment/README.md

 # Flare Twitter Sentiment Pricing Agent

-An end-to-end system that scrapes tweets, analyzes them with AI, stores your data on Filecoin, and uses Flare’s oracles to power on-chain sentiment feeds and composite indicators for crypto pricing and governance.
+An end-to-end system that scrapes tweets, analyzes them with AI, stores data on Filecoin, and uses Flare’s oracles to power on-chain sentiment feeds and composite indicators for crypto pricing and governance.

 ---